Kassimali/odin-recipes/README.md

-This project is under development
+This is Kassim's first git project